Parent resources - protecting your children

 Calgary's children and youth are of great importance to the Calgary Police Service.
 Crime and violence involving children and youth is a serious concern for families, communities, schools, governments and youth themselves.

 We believe that addressing the root causes of youth crime and victimization early on will make a positive, lasting change in the lives of youth and their families.
-Youth Intervention Programs offered by the Calgary Police Service include: Youth at Risk Development (YARD), Multi Agency School Support Teams (MASST), The Gateway Initiative and About Face.
+Youth Intervention Programs offered by the Calgary Police Service include: Youth at Risk Development (YARD), Multi Agency School Support Teams (MASST), and The Gateway Initiative.

 Report missing children by calling 9-1-1 or the Calgary Police Service non-emergency line at 403-266-1234.